lyokato/goidc/README.md

 As you see, if validation is succeeded, ResourceProtector put three values into HTTP header

-- REMOTE_ADDR: user_id associated with the access_token
+- X-OAUTH-USER-ID: user_id associated with the access_token
 - X-OAUTH-CLIENT-ID: client_id associated with the access_token
 - X-OAUTH-SCOPE: scope value associated with the access_token